Cosmetic crossing changes of fibered knots: Introduction

 Theorem \ref{theo:nugatory} says that an essential crossing change always changes the isotopy class of a fibered knot.
 It is natural to ask whether the crossing change produces a simpler or more complicated knot with respect to some knot complexity.
 A complexity function whose interplay with crossing changes has been studied using the theory of taut foliations and sutured 3-manifolds is the knot genus.
-For example \cite{kn:st} studies the interplay of link genus and Conway skein moves.
 Simple examples show that a single crossing change may decrease or increase the genus of a knot even if one stays within the class of fibered knots.
-However by replacing a crossing change by the more refined notion of knot adjacency studied in \cite{kn:kl}, we are able to derive stronger conclusions.
-To state a result in this direction, we recall that $K$ is called 2-adjacent to $K'$ if $K$ admits a projection that contains two crossings such that changing any of them or both of them simultaneously, transforms $K$ to $K'$.

-\begin{theo} Let $g(K)$ and $g(K')$ denote the genera of $K$ and $K'$, respectively.
-Suppose that $K'$ is a fibered knot and that $K$ is 2-adjacent to $K'$.
-Then, either $g(K)>g(K')$ or $K$ is isotopic to $K'$. \end{theo}
+However there are interesting consequences if one replaces a crossing change by the more refined notion of knot adjacency \cite{kn:kl}, \cite{kn:kl1} : We recall that $K$ is called 2-adjacent to $K'$ if $K$ admits a projection that contains two crossings such that changing any of them or both of them simultaneously, transforms $K$ to $K'$. \begin{theo} Suppose that $K'$ is a fibered knot and that $K$ is 2-adjacent to $K'$.
+Then either $K$ is isotopic to $K'$ or $K$ has a strictly larger genus than $K'$. \end{theo}

-It is well known that the Alexander polynomial can be used to detect non-fibered knots.
-Theorem \ref{theo:unique1}, and its generalization given in Section 7, can be used to obtain criteria for detecting non-fibered knots when the Alexander polynomial provides inconclusive evidence.
-This direction is explored in \cite{kn:kl1} where we also provide applications in the theory of finite type invariants of 3-manifolds.

-We organize the paper paper as follows: In Section 2 we summarize the mapping class group results that we need for the proof of Theorem \ref{theo:nugatory}.
-In Section 3 we discuss basic facts about curves and discs in handlebodies and prove two technical lemmas that we use in subsequent sections.
-In Section 4 we summarize some well known uniqueness properties of knot complement fibrations.
-Then, in Section 5 we develop a setting relating fibrations of knot complements and Heegaard splittings of $S^3$, from the point of view needed in the rest of the paper.
-In Section 6, we study nugatory crossings of fibered knots and we prove Theorem \ref{theo:nugatory}; in fact we prove a more general result.
-In Section 7 we study adjacency to fibered knots and prove Theorem \ref{theo:unique1}.
-In Section 8 we discuss some examples and possible generalizations of the results here.
+We organize the paper as follows: In Section 2 we summarize the mapping class group results that we need for the proof of Theorem \ref{theo:nugatory} and in Section 3 we summarize known properties of fibered knot complements.
+In Section 4 we discuss a setting relating fibrations of knot complements and Heegaard splittings of $S^3$, from the point of view needed in the rest of the paper.
+In Section 5, we study nugatory crossings of fibered knots and we prove Theorem \ref{theo:nugatory}.
+In Section 6 we study adjacency to fibered knots and prove Theorem \ref{theo:unique1}.